 Skip to main content

-Distributed development in a team
+Distributed Development in a Team

 Overview

-Next Design FunctionsOverview
+Next Design FeaturesOverview

-Splitting and merging model filesSplitting a model in a project into multiple model files allows parallel development in a team.
+Splitting and Merging Model FilesSplitting a model in a project into multiple model files enables parallel development within a team.

-Splitting and merging profilesBy splitting a profile from a project, you can manage models and profiles separately.
+Splitting and Merging ProfilesSplitting a profile from a project allows you to manage models and profiles separately.

-Dividing into model files
+Dividing into Model Files

-To divide a model in a project into multiple model files, follow these steps.
+To divide a model in a project into multiple model files, follow these steps:

-Divide into model files
+Divide into Model Files

 • Click [Team Collaboration] > [File] > [Devide into Model File] from the ribbon.